FAQs

 A teaching degree, medical degree, nursing degree or other professional degrees as engineering are as applicable in Canada as they are in the United States and some are recognized as better than Canadian degrees.
 Every degree holder needs to be certified by the professional associations in Canada.
 Meaning teachers, engineers, any medical associated degrees even from Canada must write the entrance and qualifying exams in Canada.
 All teachers where ever they got their degrees must write these qualifying exams with their provinces or unions as an example.
 All medical degrees where ever they are from must write the qualifying exam for the Provincial and National boards that govern their professions.

-Add an answer to this item.The ACT and SAT are college entrance exams used by every college in the United States for qualifying students to enter into their post-secondary institutions.
-The are mandatory and the colleges all have minimum scores that an athlete must attain.
+The ACT and SAT are college entrance exams used by every college in the United States for qualifying students to enter into their post-secondary institutions.
+They are mandatory and the colleges all have minimum scores that an athlete must attain.
 Websites are http://www.act.org and http://sat.collegeboard.org

 The best site I recommend is RichKern.com .
 It is a comprehensive site that has all the US collegiate programs.
 You can use it as a guess for the first few times then you have the option of subscribing to it.

 The universities in Canada are limited in what they can provide.
 Presently they are limited to tuition only.
 Some colleges in the college system in the various provinces provide tuition and in certain instances can provide more funding.
+As an example the Alberta Colleges Athletic Conference schools can scholarship up to a 1,000.00 from a provincial fund in Alberta.

 A verbal commitment is a verbal contract between the athlete and the school that is offering the athletic scholarship.

-Any person suggesting that should be asked the following : So you are saying Harvard, Princeton and Cornell are not good schools?
+Any person suggesting that should be asked the following : So Harvard, Princeton and Cornell are not good schools?
 Common sense should prevail when regarding these statements are being made by coaches trying to recruit the athlete.
 So much misinformation is being sent out and stated.
 One must do some research on their own.

-Yes, we recommend you have a video ? it is something all schools and coaches will ask for before they go further in the recruiting process.
+Yes, we recommend you have a video.
+It is something all schools and coaches will ask for before they go further in the recruiting process.
 It is the only thing they can go on unless they see you in person.
 We do recommend that you edit it.
 Highlights are a good way to get a coaches attention.

 The schools change every year but we do have a core group that attend every year.
+CLICK HERE TO SEE THE SCHOOLS WE HAVE CLOSE RELATIONSHIPS WITH (COMING SOON ….)

 Certainly not.
 There are many schools always looking for players.
 They may not always be the Big Name Schools but smaller colleges and universities are always here to look for athletes.
+Camp here in Calgary (the Showcase ) can be seen as the last chance for many athletes.
+We try to give as many Grade 12’s the priority to be seen and recruited.